-The size of the Qualcomm Xiaolong X55 seems to be quite small, which could be fit into both computers as well as wearable devices.
+The size of the Qualcomm Xiaolong X55 seems to be quite small, which could fit into both computers as well as wearable devices.

 Moreover, the X55 is compatible with all networks from 2G to 5G and would help increase the download speed, making it capable of reaching the levels of even 7Gbps (875MB/s) in the 5G mode, where the peak upload speed claims to be around 3Gbps.
-It’s debatable whether the chip can really assist in reaching these peak levels of speed, but it definitely brings with itself a hugely improved network speed.
+It’s debatable whether the chip can really assist in reaching these peak levels of speed, but it definitely brings with it a hugely improved network speed.

-With this launch, Qualcomm has contributed much to the advocacy of 5G in this race to develop faster wireless data connections, and aims at mass production of the X55 so as to facilitate the spread of 5G phones.
+With this launch, Qualcomm has contributed much to the advocacy of 5G in this race to develop faster wireless data connections and aims at mass production of the X55 so as to facilitate the spread of 5G phones.